For 8 days in November 2017 I lay in a hospital bed basically writhing in pain.

 Now, I really don’t do well on strong pain killers.
 The only one I can tolerate is Endone and even then I have to divide it into regular 2.5mg doses every 5 hours to avoid being ill.
 So you can imagine what a star patient I was on 200mg Palexia and a Ketamine infusion.
 I was so nauseated and dizzy I couldn’t get off the bed.
 I went from being hyper to unable to control my tears.
 I felt trapped and overwhelmed which is just not me at all.

 I couldn’t sleep with the Ketamine infusion as it was being infused through the right side of my abdomen.
 It got moved every 12 hours but because my stoma is on the left side of my abdomen we couldn’t rotate sides.
-That meant I couldn’t lie on my right side to sleep which I need to do to take the pressure off my broken left leg.
-It was just a nightmare that had no escape route!!
+This meant I couldn’t lie on my right side to sleep which I need to do to take the pressure off my broken left leg.
+It was just a nightmare, one with seemingly no escape route!!

 “You Obviously Just Don’t Do Drugs”

 Finally my Pain Management Specialist agreed that I just don’t do drugs.
-On day 6 of my stay we stopped the Ketamine infusion which thankfully restored the normal taste in my mouth.
+On day 6 of my stay we stopped the Ketamine infusion which thankfully restored the normal taste in my mouth and stopped the drunk, depressed symptoms.
 The Ketamine had caused another very unwelcome side effect.
 Everything tasted like salt, even water.
 It was disgusting!

 I felt like a failure.
 I’d reacted badly to the medication and even worse none of it had touched my pain.

-The scans revealed all kinds of things, none of which could be fixed without surgery and we all agreed I am not up to dealing with major surgery unless an emergency.
+The scans revealed all kinds of things, none of which could be fixed without surgery and we all agreed I was not up to dealing with major surgery unless an emergency.

-Some of the issues just can’t be fixed.
-My legs have muscular atrophy which has worsened since last scan.
-I have avascular necrosis in my hips.
-I have calcification in the muscles in my left leg.
-My broken leg remains broken.
-I have damage to my sacroiliac joints with stress fractures.
-I have disc prolapses throughout my lumbar spine threatening to compress my spinal cord and the list goes on.
+Some of the issues can never be fixed.
+Scans revealed some old and new information.
+My legs had muscular atrophy which had worsened since last scan.
+I had avascular necrosis in my hips.
+I had calcification in the muscles in my left leg.
+My broken leg remained broken.
+I had damage to my sacroiliac joints with stress fractures.
+I had disc prolapses throughout my lumbar spine compressing my spinal cord, severe spinal stenosis, and the list went on.

-My Rheumatoid Arthritis can’t be treated because my medical team believe the Disease Modifying Medication, including biologics, used to treat RA, will adversely affect my bone disease.
+It was confirmed during this hospital visit by the consulting, Rheumatologist, my Rheumatoid Arthritis can’t be treated aggressively because the Disease Modifying Medication, including biologics, used to treat RA, may adversely affect my bone disease.
 This was the final decision by two Rheumatologists.
-That means I’m at high risk for joint deformity and disability but the bone disease will cause even greater damage, so we have to weigh the risks.

 The bone disease causes pathological fractures throughout my body.
 I’m basically being attacked on every angle from a muscoskeletal perspective.

-The non functioning leg and escalation of pain is all the result of my bone disease progressing.
+The non functioning leg and escalation of pain, is all the result of my bone disease now progressing throughout my spine.
 There remains no treatment and no cure.

 I had some of my Specialists sit with me with tears in their eyes.
 I found myself comforting them and saying, “It’s ok, at least we’ve tried a few things, it’s good to know why the pain’s increased and I’ll adapt”.